yashamuru/test_shape_areas/README.md

 # test_shape_areas
 A test I did recently.

 - Requirements : php version >= 5.6 (developed and tested on 7.1).
 - Installation: download to a folder of your choise.
 Do a composer update.
-To run the tests type `phpunit .` in the console.
+To run the tests type `phpunit tests` in the console.

 ## Task 3 is :

 For the array of letters (a, b, c, d, e, f), write a recursive function that outputs the following structure: